darenlarson/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+describe() is used to group several related tests together.
+It isn't required, but helps to organize your tests and enhances the readability of the test output. it() (aka as test() ) creates the actual test.
+Usually, it() will be called inside of describe(), but doesn't need to be.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+Testing is important because it minimizes the risk of bugs being accidentally added to production code.
+TDD is a way to add tests before you write your production code.
+The reason for writing tests before writing the code is because it can help you think about what your production code needs to have and do.
+It sort of creates a to-do list of things you need to have.
+What do I think about TDD?
+Well, I don't really know.
+It seems like TDD is overkill for the small applications we've written so far on our own.
+However, since it's being taught at Lambda, and since people with lots of programming experience appear to agree that TDD works well with large, complex applications, I will choose to accept that TDD is a superior method for large, evergreen applications that many people are working on, and I will continue to use it instead of having to learn the hard way.

 1. Mention three types of automated tests.

+Unit test
+Integration tests
+End to end tests
+snapshot tests

 ## Project Set Up